Bishop Carroll Catholic High School: Extracurricular activities

 The Golden Eagles compete in the Greater Wichita Athletic League and are classified as a 5A school, the second-largest classification in Kansas according to the Kansas State High School Activities Association.
-Throughout its history, Bishop Carroll has won many state championships in various sports.
-Many graduates have gone on to participate in collegiate athletics.

 Academics

 Bishop Carroll regularly competes in Debate, Forensics, and Scholar's Bowl.
-In Scholar's Bowl, Bishop Carroll has won Kansas State High School Activities Association 5A State Championships in 2006, 2007, 2010, and 2014.
+In Scholar's Bowl, Bishop Carroll has won Kansas State High School Activities Association 5A State Championships in 2006, 2007, 2010, 2014 and 2025.

 Athletics

 Bishop Carroll is a member of the Kansas State High School Activities Association and competes in the Greater Wichita Athletic League, which consists of the nine high schools in the city of Wichita.